Article contents

 By the way, BTC is the ‘ticker’ for bitcoin on exchanges, so if it says 'purchase BTC' on a trading platform, it’s the same as purchasing bitcoin.
 And in the above prices, you’ll see BTCGBP and BTCUSD – that’s the trading pair.
 So for BTCGBP you are trading BTC for GBP.

-When you’re ready to sell your bitcoin (if you ever want to), it’s super easy to do.
+When you’re ready to sell your bitcoin (if you ever want to), it can be super easy to do.
 It’s the same process but in reverse!
-Simply log into your account on the exchange and sell – the exchange will take care of everything and you’ll have Pounds back in your account.
+Simply log into your crypto account (crypto exchange) and sell – the exchange will take care of everything and you’ll have Pounds back in your account.

 You can then withdraw this back to your bank account if you want to.
 There might be some small withdrawal fees, but this isn’t very common.